wandb/docs/content/guides/core/reports/cross-project-reports.md

 This feature supports history data on time series lines, but we don't support pulling different summary metrics from different projects.
 In other words, you can not create a scatter plot from columns that are only logged in another project.

 If you need to compare runs from two projects and the columns are not working, add a tag to the runs in one project and then move those runs to the other project.
-You will still be able to filter only the runs from each project, but you will have all the columns for both sets of runs available in the report.
+You can still filter only the runs from each project, but the report includes all the columns for both sets of runs.

 ## View-only report links